indigo-dc/oidc-agent/gitbook/quickstart.md

 After [installation](installation/install.md) the agent has to be started.
 Usually the agent is started on system startup and is then available on all terminals (see [integration](configuration/integration.md)).
-Therefore, after installation the options are to restart your X-Sessio or to start the agent manually.
+Therefore, after installation the options are to restart your X-Session or to start the agent manually.

 ```
-eval `oidc-keychain`
+eval `oidc-agent-service use`
 ```

 This starts the agent and sets the required environment variables.